proust01/wine-search-app-frontend/README.md

 ## FrontEnd App

 ### `Redux State Management`
-For first task, it started with using React.js and Redux library for State Management. <br>
+For the first task, it started with using React.js and Redux library for State Management. <br>
 Basically, It used a Actions / Reducers / Screens / Components design pattern.
 For Redux, it has a store.js for storing all states.<br>

 ### `Edit Page with MongoDB`